pintergreg/hufiwordcards/README.md

 ## Character coding

 I found that MidletPascal 3.x has problems with charachter encoding, so I was unable to display Hungarian (and Finnsh) accents if I write them into the source code.
-But I managed to determine that if I use chr() function with proper values I can force the compilet to display them.
+But I managed to determine that if I use chr() function with proper values I can force the compiler to display them.
 So, I wrote a not too nice function to solve my problem with replacements.
 The drawback of this method is its uglyness: I have to store words in database without accents, so I store them with numbers instead.
-The following table shows my 'solution'.
+The following table shows my workaround.

 |character|code in db|value to replace|
 |:-------:|:--------:|:--------------:|